Monitoring Cloud Foundry and VMware Tanzu (formerly know as Pivotal Cloud Foundry)

 This section describes a functionality that requires a whitelisting of the Instana tenant unit to display.
 Contact with support to request access.

-Accessing this functionality requires the Instana Microservices Application Monitoring for VMware Tanzu tile version 1.161.x and above.
+To access this functionality, you require the Instana Microservices Application Monitoring for VMware Tanzu tile version 1.161.x and later.

 Cloud Foundry is an important and distinct part of your overall application stack.
 To encompass this importance Instana has dedicated support for Cloud Foundry applications.
 This starts by its own dedicated top-level element in the Instana UI which makes it easily accessible and easy to understand for Cloud Foundry users.
 At the same time all information is deeply linked via the Dynamic Graph into other product areas like Infrastructure, Application Perspectives, and Analyze.